ahernot/ODOP-pycontroller/README.md

 <br><br>

 ## Usage guidelines
-* Time windows (in `Controller.execute()`) must be large enough to avoid backlogging commands.
+* Time windows (in `Controller.execute()`) must be set large enough to avoid backlogging commands.
 Otherwise, the completion success message of the previous command could trigger the end of the next one.
 * ODOP needs to be recalibrated every time a new `ODOP` object is created, due to the fact that the locally-stored positional information is reset in `ODOP.__init__()`.

 <br><br>